aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Diplomatic representation in the US:

-chief of mission: Ambassador Mahmoud M. ABOUD (ambassador to the US and Canada and permanent representative to the UN)
+chief of mission: Representative to the US and Ambassador to the UN Mahmoud M. ABOUD

 Diplomatic representation from the US:

-the US does not have an embassy in Comoros; the ambassador to Mauritius is accredited to Comoros
+the US does not have an embassy in Comoros; the ambassador to Madagascar is accredited to Comoros

 Flag description: